Free Materials For ESL Teachers and Learners

 15. experiences

-(G) The amount of money that you have to pay for something
+(G) Money that you have to pay as a punishment

 (K) Areas outside of cities with farms and open spaces